CORUNDUM (RUBY AND SAPPHIRES) AS USED IN ESTATE JEWELRY AND VINTAGE JEWELRY

 Many other stones have often been considered to be rubies or sapphires, when they were judged by their color.
 Many of the famous rubies have turned out to be spinel.
 The Black Prince Ruby, the Timur Ruby and the Cote de Bretagne Ruby all turned out to be spinel instead of ruby.
 The ruby called the "Catherine the Great Ruby" was in fact tourmaline.

-HISTORY The use of sapphires dates back to the seventeenth century BC, when it was used by the Etruscans.
+The use of sapphires dates back to the seventeenth century BC, when it was used by the Etruscans.
 During medieval times sapphire was used for kings in Europe.
 In the eleventh century it was often used for ecclesiastic rings.
 During the renaissance both rubies and sapphires were chosen by those that could afford the gemstones.

 ESTATE JEWELRY AND ANTIQUE JEWELRY USAGE